 Can students, especially those viewing my course remotely, record my course without my permission?

 Lectures, presentations, and other course materials are protected intellectual property under South Dakota Board of Regents Policy.
 Accordingly, recording and disseminating lectures, presentations or course materials is strictly prohibited without the express permission of the faculty member.
 Violation of this prohibition may result in the student being subject to Student Conduct proceedings under SDBOR Policy 3:4.

 If a student or two test positive for Covid-19 in a particular class (one hour exposure), will students in that class and the instructor be required to quarantine for a week or two?

-If a student in an instructor’s class tests positive for COVID-19, what happens to other classes that instructor teaches?
+If an instructor tests positive for COVID-19, what happens to other classes that instructor teaches?
 Can he or she record the lecture/problems and post it on D2L?
 Or do teaching from home using Zoom to all 3 classes, if possible?
 Or do either - post recorded lectures/problems on D2L for asynchronous learning or do extensive Zoom (synchronous) teaching?

-The SD Department of Health contact tracing protocol means that only some people present in a classroom will go through the isolation/quarantine process.
-However, should that happen with an instructor, they should continue remote instruction of all of their courses while they are in isolation awaiting test results.
+If an instructor is asked by the South Dakota Department of Health to go through the isolation/quarantine process, they should continue remote instruction of all of their courses while they are in isolation awaiting test results.
 There is no required mode of remote instruction, and each instructor should choose what is most effective for each course, consulting relevant CTL resources as needed.
 Should an instructor test positive and go on sick leave, they should work with their chair to find the best solution for each course.